The-Software-Gorilla/tdd-by-example/java/ch17-03-decimal/README.md

 to try and come up with a way to calculate the total cost of the transaction, itemizing all the charges.

-There were two problems with the initial implementation the book provides:
+There were some problems with the initial implementation the book provides:
 1. In the real world, the currency and exchange rates are always decimals and the initial implementation used integers.
 I needed to change the contained data type of money and rates to decimal.
 2. I needed to subtract some of the charges from the original transaction amount.
 The initial implementation does not have support for subtraction.
+3. The rate tables work backwards to what I expected.
+That's because the ```reduce()``` method in the Money class divides the amount by the rate rather than multiplying it.
+I changed this to multiply the amount by the rate, but that meant changing the rate tables in the test too.

 ## Decimals
 I dealt with the first problem by changing the data type of the transaction to BigDecimal.
 This was a